AmosNimos/tcg-term/README.md

  ~~~

 # Help Needed!
-I really want to play an mtg-like alternative game on linux, so please do your best to contribute if you can!
+I really want to play an tcg-like alternative game on linux, so please do your best to contribute if you can!
+3 main gamemode "inspired" by:
+- magic
+- pokemon
+- yu-gi-oh

 Read the task-list to see the priority.
 This project only accept clear, organized and well commented code.
 You can also submit suggestion and idea, as long as they are unambiguous and well developed.